planetmint/PRPs/11/README.md

 Smart contract are a very powerful concept.
 At the same time, you need to explicitly interact with them.
 Network-wide or asset-based policies cannot be enfored with contracts alone.
 A concept to enforce policies on assets or certain types of transactions needs is missing and needs to be defined.

 ## Specification
-Zenroom based smart contracts can be defied and are precisly specified at [PP10](../10).
+Zenroom based smart contracts can be defined and are precisely specified at [PRP-10](../10).
 Asset based smart policies are smart contracts that verify integrity and garantee compliance towards a given contract.
-The smart policiy is a contrac verifying the transaction state before it is finally commited to the network.
+The smart policy is a contract verifying the transaction state before it is finally commited to the network.

 The smart policy has to be mentioned as a asset based reference in
 1. ['assets']['data']['policies']['txids'] and will be resolved by the DLT nodes, or